andreterceiro/dio-claro-spring--nosql-studies/README.md

 ### Scalability

-- In SQL databases is more related to a vertical scalability and NoSQL to a horizontal scalability (although obviousy NoSQL can also gain the benefits of vertical scalablity)
+- In SQL databases is more related to a vertical scalability and NoSQL to a horizontal scalability (although obviousy NoSQL can also gain the benefits of vertical scalablity).
+There are cases of relational databases that have horizontal scalability also, like MySQL cluster, but this databases are related to data reading.
+The data sharing between replicas in a NoSQL scenario is named "`sharding`".